 You can choose to have each evaluator conduct testing individually, recording issues encountered along the way.
 Or, the group can evaluate the interface while you record the issues.

 If you choose an individual review, this can normally be completed over the internet.
 Though it can result in a more detail-oriented review, it can take longer to complete.

 Want to fast-track your evaluation and get your results quickly?
 Our online tool makes it easy.
 You can also find a link to example heuristic evaluation page below.

-You can design your heuristic evaluation test and launch it in a matter of minutes.
+You can design your heuristic test and launch it in a matter of minutes.
 Our portal includes an administrative side for project creation and data collection, along with a participant side, where evaluators can access your test and perform assigned tasks.